Qiskit/qiskit-ibm-runtime/README.md

       Type: string
 ```

-`runtime-simple`, as the name suggests, is a simple program used mainly for testing.
+`sample-program`, as the name suggests, is a sample program used for demonstration.
 It takes only 1 input parameter `iterations`, which indicates how many iterations to run.
 For each iteration it generates and runs a random 5-qubit circuit and returns the counts as well
 as the iteration number as the interim results.
 When the program finishes, it returns the sentence
 `All done!`.
 This program has a maximum execution time of 300 seconds, after which the execution will
 be forcibly terminated.

-### Executing the `runtime-simple` program
+### Executing the `sample-program` program

-Because `runtime-simple` provides interim results, which are results available to you while the program is
+Because `sample-program` provides interim results, which are results available to you while the program is
 still running, we want to first define a callback function that would handle these interim results:

 ```python